123 Apple Ln.

 Informational

 The residence is not equipped with carbon monoxide alarms, which are required by state law.
-At least one carbon monoxide alarm is required, and should be installed in a location consistent with the manufacturers installation instructions and local ordinances.
+At least one carbon monoxide alarm is required at each level and should be installed in a location consistent with the manufacturers installation instructions and local ordinances.

 Needing Service